-To apply for incorporation as a village or resort village, a community must:
+To apply for incorporation as a village or resort village, an OH must:

-- have been an organized hamlet for at least three years;
+- have been an OH for at least three years;

 - have a population of 300 or more in the most recent census taken pursuant to the Statistics Act (Canada);